Abrar-04/EvalMetrics_for_Regression_Classification/README.md

-Before solving any Machine Learning Problem its important to know and code the Evaluation Metrics even though it can be easily accessible using SKLEARN
+Before solving any Machine Learning Problem its important to know and code the Evaluation Metrics even though it can be easily done using SKLEARN